 Weight capacity – 300lb

 What Do We Like About The ProForm Performance 400i Treadmill?

-One of the things I’ve always disliked about cardio workouts is just how boring they can be; long cardio sessions are something that, if done every day, become monotonous.
+One of the things I’ve always disliked about cardio workouts is how boring they can be; long cardio sessions become monotonous if done every day.

 What we need are features to keep our interest, ones that make us come back for more, and, most importantly, provide new challenges to help improve our cardio fitness and burn those unwanted calories.

 Keeping our interest and providing extra cardio challenges are what workout programs are for!
 And thankfully, the 400i is packed full of them.
 First, we have 50 built-in workouts, and then we’re spoilt with a year’s subscription to iFit.